matthieudelaro/nvidia-docker-wiki/Using-nvidia-docker.md

 ## Known limitations

-1. `nvidia-docker run` doesn't automatically `pull` the image.
-This is mostly due to the fact that images need to be inspected before they can eventually be launched.

-2. NVIDIA driver installation needs to live on the same partition as the root of the Docker runtime.
+1. NVIDIA driver installation needs to live on the same partition as the root of the Docker runtime.
 `nvidia-docker` internally needs to create hard links to some driver files.
 Because of this, you need the NVIDIA driver (usually found under `/usr`) to be on the same partition as the Docker root (`/var` by default).
 Possible workarounds includes installing your NVIDIA driver at a different location (see ``--advanced-options`` of the installer) or changing your Docker root directory (see `docker daemon -g`)